speakeasy-api/openapi-directory/SDKs/amazonaws.com/devicefarm/2015-06-23/typescript/README.md

 * `getTestGridProject` - Retrieves information about a Selenium testing project.
 * `getTestGridSession` - <p>A session is an instance of a browser created through a <code>RemoteWebDriver</code> with the URL from <a>CreateTestGridUrlResult$url</a>.
 You can use the following to look up sessions:</p> <ul> <li> <p>The session ARN (<a>GetTestGridSessionRequest$sessionArn</a>).</p> </li> <li> <p>The project ARN and a session ID (<a>GetTestGridSessionRequest$projectArn</a> and <a>GetTestGridSessionRequest$sessionId</a>).</p> </li> </ul> <p/>
 * `getUpload` - Gets information about an upload.
-* `getVpceConfiguration` - Returns information about the configuration settings for your Amazon Virtual Private Cloud (VPC) endpoint.
+* `getVPCEConfiguration` - Returns information about the configuration settings for your Amazon Virtual Private Cloud (VPC) endpoint.
 * `installToRemoteAccessSession` - Installs an application to the device in a remote access session.
 For Android applications, the file must be in .apk format.
 For iOS applications, the file must be in .ipa format.
 * `listArtifacts` - Gets information about artifacts.
 * `listDeviceInstances` - Returns information about the private device instances associated with one or more AWS accounts.